Azure/azure-db-benchmarking/cosmos/sql/tools/java/ycsb/recipes/read/1-million-rps-read/README.md

    | Container Throughput Type | Manual |
    | Container throughput | 1,200,000 RU/s[^1] |

-[^1]: Container throughput is slightly higher than normal to accommodate for the YCSB request distribution skew
+[^1]: Container throughput is slightly higher than normal to accommodate for the YCSB request distribution skew.
+For more details about capacity planning refer to [Cosmos DB capacity planner](https://learn.microsoft.com/en-us/azure/cosmos-db/nosql/estimate-ru-with-capacity-planner)

 3. Create an Azure storage account and note down the connection string
 4. Create a resource group in the same region as the Cosmos DB account